huijunchen9260/dmenufm/README.md

 - `nvim` for text file,
 - `xdg-open` for others.

+Now this script are able to extract compression file by choosing it in dmenufm.

 Feel free to modify this opener to suit your need.

 ## TODO

-- Extract / Conpress directory to different format.
+- Compress directory to different format.
+- `mv` function
+- `cp` function
+- rename function (maybe use `mv`)